 Contrast / Color / Rendering

-Color and contrast render very nice.
+The color and contrast render very nicely.
 When compared to Fujifilm’s 23mm f1.4 and Fujifilm 27mm, it’s very hard to distinguish which lens has more tonal details.
-The 7Artisans is sharper so it throws the mind off slightly.
+The 7Artisans is sharper, so it slightly throws the mind off.

-When looking at these you have to step way back to the point where you can’t tell which is sharper.
-At that point the Fujinon 23mm f1.4 would appear to have slightly more contrast than the other two, but it’s really a toss up.
-They’re all very good and its safe to say that 7Artisans 25mm has excellent micocontrast.
+When looking at these, you have to step way back to the point where you can’t tell which is sharper.
+At that point, the Fujinon 23mm f1.4 would appear to have slightly more contrast than the other two, but it’s really a toss-up.
+They’re all very good, and it’s safe to say that 7Artisans 25mm has excellent micro contrast.

 Straight out of camera RAW samples – shot with the Fujifilm X-Pro2